kjensen19/nextJSPortfolio/posts/Levelrie.md

 **Client Project: Levelrie**

 The capstone project at Prime is a group project with a real world client to build an application for them.
 In this case we were tasked with building a "tinder for outfits" for the incomparable [Andrea Zechmann](https://www.linkedin.com/in/andrea-zechmann/).
-I was able to dedicate a lot of time to component creation and theming to insure that our final product was consistet with the client and the designers vision, based on Figma wireframes and client feedback.
+I was able to dedicate a lot of time to component creation and theming to insure that our final product was consistent with the client and the designers vision, based on Figma wireframes and client feedback.
 I also had responsibility for the fullstack functionality of the cart.
 Our amazing team consisted of:

 -  [Chameng **$ All The Things** Vang](https://www.linkedin.com/in/chamengvang/)
 -  [Maggie **MUI Master/Grid Whisperer** Whitlock](https://www.linkedin.com/in/maggieawhitlock/)